DMindAI/DMind-AI-Collaboration-Hub/README.md

 ## How to Get Listed

-Want your project listed under "Projects Using DMind"?
+Want your project listed on Dmind's website?
 Follow these steps:

 1. Go to [Issues](https://github.com/dmind-ai/DMind-AI-Collaboration-Hub/issues)
 2. Click "New Issue"